ghost-fvtt/foundry-factory/README.md

 in the project's root directory.

-You also need to install the the project's dependencies.
+You also need to install the project's dependencies.
 To do so, run

 ```
 npm install